Donders-Institute/bidscoin/README.rst

 3. Information in the file structure (file- and/or directory names, e.g. number of files)

-    NB: Currently, the DICOM support (option 1) has been fully implemented, but the support for option 2 and 3 is planned for `future <#bidscoin-functionality--todo>`__ releases.

 The mapping information is stored as key-value pairs in the human readable and widely supported `YAML <http://yaml.org/>`__ files.
 The nifti- and json-files are generated with